utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 1. Select **Add Authentication Method**.
 1. Select the authentication type.
 1. Enter an authentication name that's identifiable to your team.
-1. Select **Proceed**.
+1. Select **Continue**.

 <img src="https://assets.postman.com/postman-docs/add-auth-method.jpg" width="350px" alt="Authentication Method"/>

 > Always check with your authentication provider dashboard or your IT support staff for the correct information to complete a modal.

-In the "Service Provider Details (Postman)" screen, the Entity ID, and the URLs for the Login and ACS are already populated.
+In the "Service provider details (Postman)" screen, the Entity ID, and the URLs for the Login and ACS are already populated.

 As a next step, you must fill in the details in the **Identity Provider Details** section.
 Enter your authentication certificate from your identity provider in "X.509 Certificate".